EASYNETY/1ta/docs/features/classes/Enrollment.md

-# Class Enrollment Management System
+# Class Enrolment Management System

 ## Overview

-This document provides a comprehensive guide for frontend engineers on how to integrate with the slot-based enrollment management system.
-The system tracks available slots per class, manages student enrollment, and updates course availability based on slot capacity.
+This document provides a comprehensive guide for frontend engineers on how to integrate with the slot-based enrolment management system.
+The system tracks available slots per class, manages student enrolment, and updates course availability based on slot capacity.

 ## Key Features

-1. **Slot-Based Enrollment**: Classes now have a maximum number of slots and track available slots in real-time
+1. **Slot-Based Enrolment**: Classes now have a maximum number of slots and track available slots in real-time
-2. **Course Availability**: Courses automatically update their enrollment availability based on class slot capacity
+2. **Course Availability**: Courses automatically update their enrolment availability based on class slot capacity
-3. **Enrollment Status Tracking**: The system tracks enrollment status for each student
+3. **Enrolment Status Tracking**: The system tracks enrolment status for each student
-4. **Bulk Enrollment**: Support for enrolling multiple students at once (for corporate accounts)
+4. **Bulk Enrolment**: Support for enrolling multiple students at once (for corporate accounts)
 5. **Waitlist Management**: Support for waitlisting students when classes are full
 6. **Class Visibility Control**: Control who can see and enrol in classes (public, private, etc.)
-7. **Enrollment Start Date**: Set when enrollment becomes available for a class
+7. **Enrolment Start Date**: Set when enrolment becomes available for a class

-## Enrollment Settings Migration
+## Enrolment Settings Migration

-Enrollment settings have been moved from the course management system to the class management system.
-This change reflects the fact that enrollment is managed at the class level rather than the course level.
+Enrolment settings have been moved from the course management system to the class management system.
+This change reflects the fact that enrolment is managed at the class level rather than the course level.
 The following settings have been moved:

 1. **Visibility**: Control who can see and enrol in the class (public, private, etc.)
-2. **Enrollment Limit**: Set the maximum number of students who can enrol in the class
+2. **Enrolment Limit**: Set the maximum number of students who can enrol in the class
-3. **Start Date**: Set when enrollment becomes available for the class
+3. **Start Date**: Set when enrolment becomes available for the class

-This change allows for more granular control over enrollment for each class instance of a course.
+This change allows for more granular control over enrolment for each class instance of a course.

 ## Table of Contents